ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 Is there a web interface / REST API / GUI?
 ++++++++++++++++++++++++++++++++++++++++++++

 Yes!
-Ansible, Inc makes a great product that makes Ansible even more powerful and easy to use.
-See :ref:`ansible_tower`.
+The open-source web interface is Ansible AWX.
+The supported Red Hat product that makes Ansible even more powerful and easy to use is :ref:`Red Hat Ansible Automation Platform <ansible_platform>`.

 .. _keep_secret_data: